 Medieval cities, romantic cobbled streets, sunset steamboats and chocolate.
-The Lake Geneva Region has it all…
+The Lake Geneva Region and Fribourg Region have it all…

 Having visited various alps of Switzerland, I have not actually trod on much flat ground.
-But the glorious region of Geneva is certainly a very pretty place to start, and I was intrigued by the Freddie Mercury fan base, just as much as the HR Giger Museum.
+But the glorious regions of Lake Geneva, Vaud and Fribourg are certainly a very pretty place to start, and I was intrigued by the Freddie Mercury fan base, just as much as the HR Giger Museum.

 Combining city living with quaint villages and nature, you get the best of both worlds, and even have the opportunity to mingle with cows (and do some milking if the urge takes you).
 If you time your visit right, you might even catch a cow fancy dress, or parade!
 Needless to say, cows are everywhere, and there is nothing more charming than the sound of Swiss cowbells.

 However, I was on a mission to sample some of Switzerland’s finest chocolate and dare I say, the world’s best cheese.
 And I can confirm that the Fribourg region has a reputation for alpine farming, for a reason!
 However, the local speciality Rivella, a fizzy energy drink made of milk whey, is not an experience I would like to try again…

 In a whistlestop tour, you can visit a different town every night of the week, and soak up an entirely different experience around the province.
 With numerous quaint suburbs surrounding the impressive lake, there is something for everyone in the Lake Geneva and Fribourg Regions.